Service & Faith LC

 Students will also take advantage of fun community activities such as weekend brunches, trips to the beach, and reflective immersions off-campus.

-In fall 2014students in the Service and Faith Learning Community will take UNIV 101 together, and each student will choose one of the following two courses:
+In fall 2015 students in the Service and Faith Learning Community will take UNIV 101 together, as well as THEO 100 Introduction to Christian Theology.